Wouter Weylandt: Tributes

 In tribute to Weylandt, the following day's stage of the race was neutralized, with teams taking turns to ride in front, and all riders wearing black armbands.
 A Bersaglieri band performed "Il Silenzio" at the beginning of the stage, while supporters held up condolence messages and replicas of Weylandt's race number, 108, as a token of respect along the route.
 Church bells tolled in mourning all along the stage.
 The Leopard Trek team was allowed to cross the finish line first, along with Weylandt's training partner Tyler Farrar, riding for Garmin–Cervélo, who linked arms as they finished the race.
 Farrar withdrew completely from the race at the finish of the stage and the next day the whole Leopard Trek team also announced their withdrawal.
 Weylandt's race number 108 has been retired from use in the Giro.
 On 4 July 2011, Farrar formed a two-handed 'W' as he crossed the line to win the third stage of the Tour de France, again as a tribute to Weylandt.

 Before the start of the third stage of the 2012 Giro d'Italia, a short ceremony was held and a minute's silence was observed.

 On 9 May 2013, the second anniversary of Weylandt's accident, the winner of the 6th stage of the 2013 Giro d'Italia, Mark Cavendish, held aloft Weylandt's race number, 108, in remembrance while standing on the victor's podium.

+On the 14th anniversary of Weylandt's death, Mads Pedersen dedicated his win of the first stage of the 2025 Giro d'Italia to Weylandt's memory.